-&lt;sup>1 Substituted via The Central Goods & Services Tax Amendment Act, 2018 w.e.f 01.02.2019

-&lt;sup>2 Substituted via The Central Goods & Services Tax Amendment Act, 2018 w.e.f 01.02.2019
+$^{^1}$ Substituted via The Central Goods & Services Tax (Amendment) Act, 2018 w.e.f 01.02.2019 2 Substituted via The Central Goods & Services Tax (Amendment) Act, 2018 w.e.f 01.02.2019

-- (f) the tax or interest borne by such other class of applicants as the Government may, on the recommendation of the Council, by notification, specify. - [(8A) The Government may disburse the refund of the State tax in such manner as may be prescribed] - (9) Notwithstanding anything to the contrary contained in any judgment, decree, order or direction of the Appellate Tribunal or any Court or in any other provisions of this Act or the rules made thereunder or in any other law for the time being in force, no refund shall be made except in accordance with the provisions of sub-section (8). - (10) Where any refund is due under the said sub-section(3) to a registered person who has defaulted in furnishing any return or who is required to pay any tax, interest or penalty, which has not been stayed by any court, Tribunal or Appellate Authority by the specified date, the proper officer may- - (a) withhold payment of refund due until the said person has furnished the return or paid the tax, interest or penalty, as the case may be; - (b) deduct from the refund due, any tax, interest, penalty, fee or any other amount which the taxable person is liable to pay but which remains unpaid under this Act or under the existing law.
+3[(8A) The Government may disburse the refund of the State tax in such manner as may be prescribed] (9) Notwithstanding anything to the contrary contained in any judgment, decree, order or direction of the Appellate Tribunal or any Court or in any other provisions of this Act or the rules made thereunder or in any other law for the time being in force, no refund shall be made except in accordance with the provisions of sub-section (8).
+(10) Where any refund is due under the said sub-section(3) to a registered person who has defaulted in furnishing any return or who is required to pay any tax, interest or penalty, which has not been stayed by any court, Tribunal or Appellate Authority by the specified date, the proper officer maywithhold payment of refund due until the said person has furnished the return or (a) paid the tax, interest or penalty, as the case may be; (b) deduct from the refund due, any tax, interest, penalty, fee or any other amount which the taxable person is liable to pay but which remains unpaid under this Act or under the existing law.
 Explanation- For the purposes of this sub-section, the expression "specified date" shall mean the last date for filing an appeal under this Act.

-- (11) Where an order giving rise to a refund is the subject matter of an appeal or further proceedings or where any other proceedings under this Act is pending and the Commissioner is of the opinion that grant of such refund is likely to adversely affect the revenue in the said appeal or other proceeding on account of malfeasance or fraud committed, he may, after giving the taxable person an opportunity of being heard, withhold the refund till such time as he may determine. - (12) Where a refund is withheld under sub-section (11), the taxable person shall notwithstanding anything contained in section 56, be entitled to interest at such rate not exceeding six per cent, as may be notified on the recommendations of the Council, if as a result of the appeal or further proceedings he becomes entitled to refund. - (13) Notwithstanding anything to the contrary contained in this section, the amount of advance tax deposited by a casual taxable person or a non-resident taxable person under sub-section (2) of section 27, shall not be refunded unless such person has, in respect of the entire period for which the certificate of registration granted to him had remained in force, furnished all the returns required under section 39.
+(11) Where an order giving rise to a refund is the subject matter of an appeal or further proceedings or where any other proceedings under this Act is pending and the Commissioner is of the opinion that grant of such refund is likely to adversely affect the revenue in the said appeal or other proceeding on account of malfeasance or fraud committed, he may, after giving the taxable person an opportunity of being heard, withhold the refund till such time as he may determine.
+(12) Where a refund is withheld under sub-section (11), the taxable person shall notwithstanding anything contained in section 56, be entitled to interest at such rate not exceeding six per cent, as may be notified on the recommendations of the Council. if as a result of the appeal or further proceedings he becomes entitled to refund.
+(13) Notwithstanding anything to the contrary contained in this section, the amount of advance tax deposited by a casual taxable person or a non-resident taxable person under sub-section (2) of section 27, shall not be refunded unless such person has, in respect of the entire period for which the certificate of registration granted to him had remained in force, furnished all the returns required under section 39.
+(14) Notwithstanding anything contained in this section, no refund under sub-section (5) or sub-section (6) shall be paid to an applicant if the amount is less than one thousand rupees.
+Explanation. - For the purposes of this section -

-&lt;sup>3 Inserted via Finance Act, 2019 and notified vide Notification No. 39/2019-CT dated 31-08-2019 w.e.f 01.09.2019
+3 Inserted vide Finance Act, 2019 and notified vide Notf No. 39/2019-CT dated 31-08-2019 w.e.f 01.09.2019